 Following Proper FDA Guidelines

 Some label materials may meet the requirements of one or more FDA regulations – but not all.
-The label regulations you will need to follow depend on your product and where you expect to put the label.
+The label regulations you will need to follow depend on your product and where you expect to put the food label.
 For example, a label used on an orange or banana peel is considered an “indirect food additive” because the actual food stuff is not affected by the adhesive elements on the peel.
 However, the label is still considered a “food contact substance,” and falls under a separate set of FDA guidelines.

-We offer an assortment of safe food materials we can print with, and even carry a few of these stocks in our inventory to reduce lead times.
+We offer an assortment of safe food label materials we can print with, and even carry a few of these stocks in our inventory to reduce lead times.
 Material selection can be a complicated process, and completely unique to both the nature of the product and the label design.
 Call our customer service team today, and we will be glad to discuss and recommend the best materials for your product.

 If you’d like to know more about FDA regulations on label materials and adhesives for direct food contact labeling, refer to Code of Federal Regulations Title 21.
 Specifically, Part 175.